pderviche/Octocoral/README.md

 The R script 'Synthesis&Analyses' contains the figures and statistical analysis made in the manuscript.

-The file data.csv is the raw data used for the analysis.
-The other files inside the "Variables" folder are derived from it.
+The file data.csv is the raw data.
+The other files inside the "Variables" folder are derived from it used for the analysis.